kellensoft/hello/README.md

 # Hello

 **Hello** is a modular, chainable message-building microservice written in Node.js.
-It processes a simple string input and responds with a templated message, optionally forwarding the result to another ChainApp instance to build dynamic multi-stage responses.
+It processes a simple string input and responds with a templated message, optionally forwarding the result to another instance to build dynamic multi-stage responses.

 ---